SiliconLabs/wisun-br-linux-docker/README.md

 Wi-SUN Border router
 ====================

 A Wi-SUN Border Router (BR) allows to connect a Wi-SUN network to internet.
-The WinSun BR firmware for EFR32 is able to make most of this job.
-However, EFR32 only provides a Slip (Serial Line Internet Protocol) connectivity.
-This repository links the Slip connection to the rest of the network.
+A Border Router need to provide some IPv6 services and talk with a RF device.

 To simplify the deployment, all the work is done inside a Docker container.
 It aims to run on a Raspberry Pi, but it should work on any Linux host and even on Windows.

-The Wi-SUN BR has to be connected to the host using USB.
+This implementation rely on Wi-SUN RCP firmware v0.0.1.
+The EFR with the correct firmware has to be connected to the host using USB.
 The docker will see it as a serial (UART) connection.

 Use of a network with IPv6 connectivity is encouraged.
 If IPv6 is not available, the docker image will automatically switch to "local" mode.
 In local